 Either way, TRAUMA is Too Real Ad Surreal to Manage Alone!

 To an athlete, trauma is magnified simply because it affects not only their physical ability and lifestyle, but it touches the core of who they are.

 Caught in a rush of anxiety and fear, it truly helps to be able to rely on someone who has lived through such an experience and can assist you with tools to overcome the experience, because a trauma takes the ordinary and exaggerates it to paralyzation.

-I will be starting a series of supportive information, techniques and methodology that address every aspect of injury, from the physical to the emotional, including the effects on relationships, attitude and spirituality.
-I begin with a brief description as to what led me to have expertise in this field.
-I suffered a tragedy that I call a gift, because it changed who I am!
-And this traumatic accident happen to me at the age of 50, which is a much harder place to heal from.
+I offer supportive information, techniques and methodology that address every aspect of injury, from the physical to the emotional, including the effects on relationships, attitude and spirituality.
+I 'm not a doctor physical therapist, but what lends me to have expertise in this field., is experience.
+It is quite unique to assist from being on 'the other side' of injury.
+I suffered catastrophic injuries that changed who I am.
+The end result was a gift5, but the process cannot be rushed.
 You can view this short video here so you have a better idea of the details of my accident which led to writing this article.

 Dealing with fear, feeling abandoned, harassed, judged, inadequate, weak, depressed, hopeless, and sometimes even faithless, it becomes more difficult when physical therapy doesn't identify with the athlete's need for a more aggressive regimine.
 My next post will be address how to “Being Where You Are At NOW."